MOSH-Insa-Toulouse/2021_2022_LIEVRE_NGUYEN/README.md

 ## Introduction <a name="intro"></a>

 This project allowed us to go further in the development of our sensor.
 Indeed, we can now use it with a shield, connect it to TTN and see the data on a Node-RED dashboard.
-The arduino code used to retrieve and process the data was used for both the AIME gaz sensor and the grove sensor given to us to test out.
+The arduino code used to retrieve and process the data was adapted for both the AIME gaz sensor and the industrial grove sensor given to us.
 We used a ESP32 as a microcontroller.

 Here, you will find :

 - [x] The arduino code of the sensor to collect data, alert the user and connect it to TTN.